ipiyushsonar/ipiyushsonar/README.md

 - Many would call me a "nerd", and I am okay with this 🧠 (I enjoy a good documentary or tech talk)
 - A fascination with the world wide web 🌎 🖥 has been present for most of my life (since early 2000s)
-- Hobbies include... 📷 Photography, 🛫 Travel, 🎮 Simulation Games
+- Hobbies include... 📚 Reading Books (Adventure, Fiction), 🛫 Travel, 🎮 Games

 ### Current Projects/Goals
 - Searching for the next chapter in my Web Development career